machine-squelch/jeff/README.md

 ## License

-This website template is created for Aquivida Pool Care.
+This website template is created for Bist's Aquivida Pool Care.
 All images are from Vecteezy and should be used according to their license terms.

 ## Support